Xiangyu-Fu/Drone-Mercury/README.md

 # Drone-Mercury
 STM32 based drone building project.

-This is the first formal project I am doing, which is based on the STM32F104.
+This is the first formal project I am doing, which is based on the STM32F103C8T6.
 The project aims to achieve the fundamental functions of a drone, e.g. behavior regulation, or remote control.
 For the remote control part, it's based on 2.4G, so I will going to use STM or Andriod phone to control drone, but I have not determine yet.
 In the future part, I will going to add some advanced functions on it, such as camera, or maybe combine the Drone with others robots to build cluster robot.

 ## progress
+- 09/22/2021	The second version of the Drone Mercury PCB design completed.
+- 10/16/2021	All electrical compenents of the PCB have been soldered.
 - 03/07/2022 	I will going to test the functions and modules of the PCB.
 - 03/20/2022 	All modules of Drone Mercury have been tested.